BastianHarttung/Happy-End-Movies/README.md

 # Happy End Movies

 In this App you can choose if a movie has a Happy End.
+And then you can filter movies by Happy Ending.

-It works with an API from The Movie Database.
+It works with an API from The Movie Database and altersfreigaben.de.

 This Project was to learn more about API's and storing Data on Firebase.

-## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).